Alps / Austria

 • Light hut slippers optional – huts usually provide slippers, but the quality varies hugely

 • Light stuff sacs or zip lock bags to keep your backpack organized (optional)

 • Alpine Club card, if you are a member of a European alpine club

 4. Other Items

-• Sun glasses (with good UV protection)
+• Sun glasses (heavy duty – glacier use, with very good UV protection)

 • Sun screen and lip protection

 • Water bottle, preferably insulated, minimum volume: 1 liter or Camel-back (if too cold, bladder tube might freeze up!)